mco-gh/mco.dev/content/post/explain-cloud.md

 (which is not a bad metaphor for an API but that's another article).
 In only the seventh word of my first try, I had already resorted to industry jargon.

-I tried again..."The Cloud", said I, in a voice imperceptibly beginning to tremble as I grasped the full magnitude of this challenge, "is a vast array of computers (carefully avoiding the S word), configured in such a way as to carry out customer demands in a central location, without requiring a distributed network of machines".
+I tried again..."The Cloud", said I, in a voice beginning to tremble as I grasped the full magnitude of this challenge, "is a vast array of computers (carefully avoiding the S word), configured in such a way as to carry out customer demands in a central location, without requiring a distributed network of machines".